 Is the Tenancy Agreement up-to-date?

-There are a lot of vintage Tenancy Agreements floating around.
 I’ve even seen letting agents use versions that are more than a decade old.
+Worrying.
+But not surprising.

-I always look out for a Tenancy Deposit Scheme clause.
-The Tenancy Deposit Scheme was introduced in 2007, so if it’s in there, you know it’s relatively up-to-date.
+I always look out for mention of the Tenancy Deposit Scheme.
+The Tenancy Deposit Scheme was introduced in 2007, so if there’s no mention of it in the contract, you know it’s NOT suitable for this decade.

 Is the Tenancy Agreement easy to understand?